ccorsi/ccorsi.github.io/progtools/jacoco.md

 ### Prepare Agent

 The **prepare-agent** goal is necessary for the JaCoCo code coverage to work properly.
 Without this setting any of the subsequent plugin setup will be in vain.
-The JaCoCo goal instruments the generate project class files with JaCoCo specific calls which will be used to gather different metrics that will be compared with the defined rules that you setup for the check goal above.
-The concept of instrumenting a class file is the act of injecting of java byte in the generated java class file.
-The JaCoCo code coverage library doesn't change the functionality of the project java classes but it just injects itself stragetically such that it can gather information that it can then compare against.
+The JaCoCo **prepare-agent** goal instruments the generate project class files with JaCoCo specific calls which will be used to gather different metrics which will be compared with the defined rules that you defined in the **check** goal above.
+The concept of instrumenting a class file is the act of injecting java byte code in the generated java class file.
+The JaCoCo code coverage library doesn't change the functionality of the project java classes but it just injects itself stragetically such that it can gather information it can then compare against.

-Note that the above information is not required for understanding on how to use the JaCoCo code coverage library.
+Note that the above information is not required for understanding how to use the JaCoCo code coverage library.
 It is only to clarify the need to include the above goal to properly be able to use the JaCoCo code coverage library.

 ### Check